Adeline, Countess of Cardigan and Lancastre: Second marriage

 After she was widowed, the Countess of Cardigan received a number of marriage proposals.
 One was from Benjamin Disraeli, whom she had known all her life.
 She reported that although she liked him very well, he had one drawback – his bad breath.
-She decided not to marry Disraeli and shortly after, while holidaying in Paris, she met and became engaged to a Portuguese nobleman, Dom António Manuel, Count of Lancastre, a descendant of John of Gaunt.
+She decided not to marry Disraeli and shortly after, while holidaying in Paris, she met and became engaged to a Portuguese nobleman, Dom António Manuel de Saldanha e Lancastre, 1st Count of Lancastre, a descendant of John of Gaunt.
 They were married at the Roman Catholic Chapel, King Street, Portman Square on 28 August 1873.
-Against usual custom, she merged her former title as an English dowager countess with her new title as wife of a Portuguese conde, and styled herself the Countess of Cardigan and Lancaster.
+Against usual custom, she merged her former title as an English dowager countess with her new title as wife of a Portuguese count, and styled herself the Countess of Cardigan and Lancaster.
 When first married, the couple lived in England.
 However the Count, who suffered from chronic bronchitis, was unable to tolerate the English fogs and winter weather.
 He was also bored by country life, preferring to live in Paris.
 In 1879 however, the Countess realised she needed to return to England as her estates were suffering from her absence.
 The marriage lasted until the Count's death from bronchitis in 1898 and, although the Countess regularly travelled to the continent to visit her husband, they did not live together after 1879.

-Her title as Countess of Lancaster caused displeasure to Queen Victoria, who liked to travel incognito in Europe as "Countess of Lancaster."
+Her title as Countess of Lancastre caused displeasure to Queen Victoria, who liked to travel incognito in Europe as "Countess of Lancaster."